renxida/iree/experimental/tracy_python/README.md

 ### Using in Python applications

-Here's a simple example of how to use Tracy Python bindings:
+Here's a simple example of how to use Tracy Python bindings (see [tracy's official documentations](https://github.com/wolfpld/tracy) for more info):

 ```python
 import time